Industry group finds Greek deal triggers CDS payout

 The International Swaps and Derivatives Association said the decision by its EMEA Determinations Commission to declare a so-called credit event was unanimous.

-The actual payout to creditors is likely to be less than the maximum of $3.16 billion of net outstanding Greek credit default swap contracts because bondholders are not losing all of their original investment.
+The actual payout to creditors is likely to be less than the maximum of $3.16 billion (2.01 billion pounds) of net outstanding Greek credit default swap contracts because bondholders are not losing all of their original investment.

 "We do not foresee a significant impact from the Greek credit event on the financial markets.
 The amounts of exposure are relatively small," Robert Pickel, chief executive officer of ISDA, said in a conference call with reporters.
 "They are known and they are very public, and most of this exposure (in the overall CDS market) is collateralized.